- Dec 11-12, 2019: In Washington DC to present at an NIA-sponsored National Academies of Sciences workshop on mobile technology for adaptive aging

 - Oct 2-5, 2013: In Minneapolis at Grace Hopper

-- May 13-16, 2013: At WWW'13 in Rio de Janeiro to present our paper and poster about linking Wikipedia and social media data to perform entity disambiguation
+- May 13-16, 2013: At WWW'13 in Rio de Janeiro to present our paper and poster about a social semantic web approach to named entity disambiguation

 - Apr 27 - May 2, 2013: SVing at CHI'13 in Paris